 How Can I See Priority Weighting Factors?

-Run the following command at the command prompt on the login node or a build node:
+Run the following command at the command prompt on a login node:

 How Can I See the Priorities of Currently Pending Jobs?